linksgo2011/springboot-mybatis-boilerplate/README.md

 - Common mapper
 - Example query
 - One to Many relationship
-- Auth system >> current
+- Auth system
-- Swagger
+- Swagger >> current
 - Base CRUD Api test
 - Criteria Query
 - Authentication and Authorization
 - Arch unit
 - Feature toggle
+- shedlock
+- log
 - More

+## how to run this

 ## some dashboard projects for reference